corticalstack/corticalstack.github.io/_posts/2017-09-14-back-to-school.md

 ---
 Today my application to enrol as a distance learning student on [MSc Intelligent Systems][mscis] at [De Montfort University, Leicester, UK][dmu] has been accepted.
 So so happy about this!
-Although I've always been a continual learner, it's been several decades since last in a more formal academic setting, and at that time never achieved both what I and my family had hoped for.
+Although I've always been a continual learner, it's been several decades since last in a more formal academic setting.
+At that time I never achieved both what I and my family had hoped for.
 Now is the chance to fix that, I'm super motivated!

 It's going to take a huge amount of effort to read extensively on a specific topic and soak up all that information, then